bapodacaumich/ccpp_ral/README.md

 The '/visualization_python/' folder contains python code for solution visualization.

+First, move final 'packaged' paths to the '/visualization_python/final_paths/' folder.

-Inspection quality evaluation can be performed by first evaluating a finely discretized trajectory using
+Then, Inspection quality evaluation can be performed by first evaluating a finely discretized trajectory using the get_coverage, cw_coverage, and saturation scripts in the /build/ folder.

+Finally, the python scripts in '/visualization_python/' use Plotly to generate 3d plots in a web-browser (using OpenGL).

+Examples of visualized solutions exist in the '/visualization_python/figures/' folder.

 ## 📊 Results